Uberspace/manual/source/lang-php.rst

 Release types
 -------------
 Each release branch of PHP is fully supported for two years beginning with its initial stable release.
 We provide different point releases and apply security updates on a regular basis.
-Currently, these PHP versions are available: 7.3 and 7.4.

 Standard version
 ----------------